roboticslab-uc3m/developer-manual/best-practices-github.md

 - Prepend `[WIP]` (which stands for Work In Progress) in the Pull Request title if you feel the branch is still not ready for a git merge.

 ## GitHub Projects
 We use GitHub Projects to manage our workflow.
 They offer a nice Kanban that is integrated with GitHub Issues.
+Read more at [questions-and-answers#74](https://github.com/roboticslab-uc3m/questions-and-answers/issues/74).

 ## If you have any doubts or comments
 Please read the [Asking Questions](asking-questions.md) section, and once you've succeded with its [self-evaluation](asking-questions.md#self-evaluation-time) follow the recommendations by commenting publicly [HERE](https://github.com/roboticslab-uc3m/developer-manual/issues/new) if required